Don’t have time to read the whole guide right now?

 10. Make a good impression

-Regardless of how you contact gaming influencers, you need to make a good impression to get them interested in playing your game.
+Regardless of how you contact game influencers, you need to make a good impression to get them interested in playing your game.

 Influencers are not there to do you a favour, so whether it is a well-crafted email pitch or an attractive gameplay highlight package, make the influencer want to play your game.